-Jessie Leov (MMus) is an award-winning composer and musician currently based in Tāmaki Makaurau Auckland.
+Jessie Leov (MMus) is an award-winning composer, songwriter and musician based in Aotearoa New Zealand.

 Visit Jessie’s SOUNZ Composer profile.